COVID-19: How the Mitchell Institute can help

 - Remember to make use of the career centers on your college campuses—even through the summer.
 These and any campus recruiting portals you have access to are valuable and robust tools.

-- The federal Department of Education has waived interest on all loans owed to them for the length of the crisis.
-This means that if you have U.S. Department of Education loans, you will be able to declare a forbearance without incurring capitalized interest.
+- The federal Department of Education has waived interest on all loans owed to them and suspended payments through September 30, 2021.
 Be sure to confirm conditions with your borrower to see if you qualify for the waiver.

 - Our friends at the John T. Gorman Foundation have created a robust page of COVID-related resources.

 - The National Scholarship Providers Association has a variety of resources and articles available (under “Student Support”).